CMU-313/CMU-313.github.io/docs/projects/P2/index.md

 Detailed information for each of the deadlines has been split into its own subpage on the left.

 !!! tip
-    This is a large assignment spanning from now until Spring Break.
+    This is a large assignment spanning from now until Fall Break.
 We estimate that this project will take each student on the team on average 8 hours/week over the next 5 weeks, for a total of 40 hours.
 We highly recommend reading through the entire assignment before starting so you are aware of our expectations for the later deliverables.

     To manage all of the write-ups, we recommend saving the pages as a PDF to print or annotate on as you work through the assignment with your team.